Rajat Gupta: Outside McKinsey & Company

 In 1997 Gupta co-founded the Indian School of Business (ISB) with friend and fellow senior partner Anil Kumar.
 The school was ranked number 13 in the world by The Financial Times in its Global MBA Rankings 2011.
-Gupta and Kumar have both since resigned as chairman and executive board director respectively.
+Gupta and Kumar later resigned as chairman and executive board director respectively.

 Before stepping down as managing director he co-founded Scandent Solutions with Ramesh Vangal and the American India Foundation with Victor Menezes and Lata Krishnan.
 After McKinsey Gupta co-founded and chaired the private equity firm New Silk Route, formerly named Taj Capital Partners, with Parag Saxena and Victor Menezes.

 In 2005, five years after Raj Rajaratnam "gave generously to two of Gupta's favorite Indian causes", Gupta, Rajaratnam and Ravi Trehan, an investor via BroadStreet Group and another friend of Gupta, co-founded Voyager Capital, 80% owned by Rajaratnam and capitalized at $50 million.

 Gupta has served on several corporate boards as a director during his career.
 He became a member of the board of Procter & Gamble in 2007, and held that post until March 2011.
 He was also a member of the board of investment bank Goldman Sachs from 2006 until the expiration of his term in 2010.
 Gupta was also the non-executive chairman of Genpact from 2007 until March 2011.
 He also served on the board of AMR, the parent company of American Airlines, from 2008 until 2011, and on the board of Harman International from 2009 to 2011.
 Gupta has also served on the board of Russian bank Sberbank, and as a managing advisor to Symphony Technology Group.

 Gupta has also served as a director of various financial groups.
 In addition to his work at Goldman Sachs, Gupta served as an advisory partner with Fjord Capital Partners and as chairman of the advisory board for Clutch Group.
 Gupta was also a member of the advisory board for OmniCapital Group.